Density ratio model for multiple types of survival data with empirical likelihood: Methodology

 \subsubsection{Left-Truncated Right-Censored Data}

 In a cross-sectional medical study, subjects are typically screened through a test or survey, and only those individuals who were prevalent for the condition of interest are followed forward.
 This sampling design produces left-truncated right-censored failure time data, as not all subjects are recruited into the study.
-A set of left-truncated right-censored failure time data consists of the triples, $(A_i, X_i=\min(T_i, A_i + C_i), \delta_i)$ such that $T_i > A_i$ for $i = 1, \ldots, n$.
-As in the right-censoring setting, it can be shown that maximization of the following conditional likelihood
+A set of left-truncated right-censored failure time data consists of the triples, $(A_i, X_i=\min(T_i, A_i + C_i), \delta_i)$ such that $T_i > A_i$ for $i = 1, \ldots, n$. \com{\cite{wang} derived the full likelihood function for a set of left-truncated right-censored failure time data and factored it into the product of two likelihoods $L_1(F_0)$ and $L_2(F_0)$ where

-leads to the nonparametric maximum likelihood estimator (NPMLE) of $1 - F_0(\cdot)$ of the full likelihood function \citep{wang}.
-The NPMLE of the survival function has the same product-limit form as the Kaplan--Meier estimator; however, the risk sets are adjusted to account for the presence of the left-truncation.
-We note that in the above setting, the truncation distribution is assumed to be unknown.
+Interestingly, Wang showed that the NPMLE of $F_0$ based on $L_1(F_0)$ is equal to the NPMLE of $F_0$ based on the full likelihood function $L_1(F_0)L_2(F_0)$.
+The NPMLE of $1 - F_0(\cdot)$ takes the same form as the Kaplan--Meier estimator where the risk sets account for both the failure and left-truncation times (i.e. the risk set at time $t$ is given by $R(t) = \sum_{i=1}^{n} I(A_i < t < X_i)$).} We note that in the above setting \com{of \cite{wang}}, the truncation distribution is assumed to be unknown.

 In a variety of applications in medicine, biology, and engineering, a common assumption is that the left-truncation times are uniformly distributed.
 This specific type of left-truncation distribution occurs when the event process for the initiating events of the failure times is assumed to be a stationary Poisson point process \citep{asgha}.
 Under this assumption, the observed failure time data are commonly referred to as length-biased right-censored (LBRC) failure time data.
 Unlike the above conditional likelihood for the general truncation setting, the observed likelihood for LBRC data can be expressed as: